afhpayne/test_slack/README.md

 # test_slack
 App testing for slackware.
-Nothing in test_slack is ready for release.
+This repo is public, but for collaboration only. __Nothing in here is expected to work.__